The Mandeville Curriculum

 2. Understanding of the importance of Personal, Social and Emotional development for our children.

 We acknowledge that a proportion of the children in the school require additional support with acquiring personal and social skills.
 With this in mind, we have taken the decision to make PSHE (personal, social and health education) a core curriculum subject (in the National Curriculum this is a non-core subject).
-The PSHE topics are mapped annually for the whole school so that the whole school community address the same aspect of learning at the same time.
+The PSHE assembly topics are mapped annually for the whole school so that the whole school community address the same aspect of learning at the same time.
 It is expected that the PSHE topic underpins all learning in all curriculum areas (when appropriate and relevant).
+In addition to this, the discreet PSHE curriculum is taught using the "Jigsaw" scheme covering all aspects of learning including relationships and sex education, drug awareness and healthy lifestyles.

 3. Valuing the importance of developing a wide vocabulary